wintercms/docs/architecture/introduction.md

 ## Meet Winter CMS

 Winter is a Content Management System (CMS) whose sole purpose is to make your development workflow simple again.
-Winter is built on the [Laravel framework](https://laravel.com/), leveraging the [Long Term Support (LTS)](https://laravel.com/docs/8.x/releases#support-policy) releases to ensure stability for your projects.
+Winter is built on the [Laravel framework](https://laravel.com/), providing a robust base to springboard any type of project, from small brochure websites to large commercial and enterprise applications.

 > Everything should be made as simple as possible, but not simpler <br>[(Albert Einstein, paraphrased)](https://quoteinvestigator.com/2011/05/13/einstein-simple/)